Gravitational

 differentiation in four-dimensional space:

-4-vector of gravitational force density can be calculated in a different way,
+gravitational force density can be calculated in a different way, through the

 density